RobertFWoo/Lyrics-to-PNG/README.md

 The title image will be saved as "title.png" and the rest of the images will be saved as "01.png", "02.png", etc.
 The text will have a base color of ##F9EFD5 and a shadow color of ##000000, with a shadow offset of 5 pixels in both the x and y directions and a shadow blur of 10 pixels and opacity of 0.5.
 The text will be rendered using the "Georgia" font at a size of 150 pixels.
+The text on the image should be double-spaced, giving space between lines.
+Increase the kerning between letters by 5.
+The file, georgiab.ttf, is the font file in the program's folder.
 The text should be in bold type.
-It will have a text stroke of 2 pixels in the color ##000000, and the text will be rendered with a shadow effect.
+The text will be rendered with a shadow effect.
 A title image will be created with the first line of the lyrics, and the rest of the lyrics will be rendered in separate images.
 The text will have a slight bevel effect applied to it, and the images will be saved in the output folder.
 # Requirements